-Overview Title TEXT: “Drosophila In Vivo Calcium Imaging: A Method for Optical Recording of Neuronal Activity”
+Overview Title TEXT: “Drosophila In Vivo Calcium Imaging: A Method for Functional Imaging of Neuronal Activity”

-To perform in vivo calcium imaging in the Drosophila nervous system, target the expression of a genetically encoded calcium indicator, such as GCaMP [Pronounced G-KAMP] to the neurons under investigation.
+To perform in vivo calcium imaging in the Drosophila nervous system, target the expression of a genetically-encoded calcium indicator, such as GCaMP [Pronounced: ‘G’ camp], to the neurons of interest.

-When neurons fire an action potential, rapid depolarization of the membrane leads voltage-gated calcium channels to open, leading to influx of extracellular calcium into the intracellular space.
+When neurons fire an action potential, rapid depolarization of the membrane causes voltage-gated calcium channels to open, leading to an influx of extracellular calcium into the cell.

-GCaMP is a chimeric protein in which enhanced green fluorescent protein, or EGFP, is modified and fused at the N terminus to the M13 fragment of the myosin light chain and at the C terminus to the calcium-binding protein calmodulin.
+GCaMP is a fusion protein in which enhanced green fluorescent protein, or E.G.F.P., is modified and fused to the M13 [pronounced M-thirteen] fragment of the myosin light chain at the N-terminus, and to the calcium-binding protein, calmodulin, at the C-terminus.

-Calcium binding to calmodulin triggers conformational changes in the chimera, causing a sharp increase in the protein’s fluorescence.
+Calcium binds to calmodulin triggers conformational changes in GCaMP, causing an increase in the protein’s fluorescence.

-To image changes in GCaMP fluorescence, as proxy for neuronal activity in a live sample, expose the region of the nervous system with anticipated activity.
+To image changes in GCaMP fluorescence, as a proxy for neuronal activity in vivo, expose the region of the nervous system with anticipated activity.

-Then, use a fluorescent microscope able to capture GCaMP dynamics and is equipped with a stimulus delivery setup.
+Then, use a fluorescent microscope that can capture GCaMP dynamics and is equipped with a stimulus delivery setup.

-Deliver the stimulus under investigation, while recording GCaMP fluorescence in responding neurons.
+Deliver the stimulus—for example, an odor—while recording GCaMP fluorescence in responding neurons.

-In the example protocol, we will see how GcaMP functional imaging of neuronal activity in the fly’s mushroom bodies is used to study olfactory associative learning.
+In the example protocol, we will see GCaMP functional imaging being used to visualize responses in the brain’s mushroom bodies during olfactory associative learning.

 Protocol Title TEXT: “Functional Imaging in Drosophila”